Redocly/redocly-cli/docs/guides/configure-rules.md

 Every API has a different purpose and therefore different standards apply.
 If you work in high security financial data, you may want a higher level of compliance with API standards than if you are creating a quick backend for a web application.
 Configuring an appropriate combination of rules is important;
-if the standards are too harsh, you risk ignoring errors and missing something important, but if they are too lax then your OpenAPI definition may be inconsistent or incomplete for your needs.
+if the standards are too harsh, you risk ignoring errors and missing something important, but if they are too lax then your OpenAPI description may be inconsistent or incomplete for your needs.

 In this guide, learn how to choose and adapt the rules built into Redocly for your own needs.